Dullage/MarkdownToPublicLink/readme.md

 ## To Do
 * I'm unsure how robust the root image / file publishing is.
 It works fine in my specific setup but may need futher work in terms of identifying just those cases.
 * Sub-folder support?
+* Security improvements.
+A single password that can be passed as a URL argument isn't strong but it necessary for the 1Writer action and is secure enough for my use case.
+Perhaps this can be improved?